MrSloth-dev/42.Minishell/README.md

 In the Pipe Nodes the premisse is simple :
    - Create a pipe between 2 file descriptors;
-   - Fork the proccess to run the pipe to the left, redirecting the file descriptors into the pipe;
+   - Fork the proccess to run the token to the left, redirecting the file descriptors into the pipe;
-   - Fork the proccess to run the pipe to the right, redirecting the file descriptors into the pipe;
+   - Fork the proccess to run the token to the right, redirecting the file descriptors into the pipe;
    - wait for both processes to end and retrieve their exit code.
    - Note that this approach works two proccesses at a time, so some peskies commands like `cat | cat | ls` won't hang up!
 When you make it working for 1 pipe, you made it working for all.